katiehermalik/GA-mongoose/README.md

 5. have greater than 150 AND fewer than 500 victims

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 3 - queried for vampires"
+&#x1F534;  Commit.
+Suggested message: "queried for vampires"
 <hr>

 ### Select by exists or does not exist